AaltoSciComp/scicomp-docs/triton/apps/tensorflow.rst

 Installing via conda
 ********************

-Have a look `here </triton/apps/pyhon-conda.rst`_ for details on how to install conda environments.
+Have a look :doc:`here </triton/apps/python-conda>` for details on how to install conda environments.
 While tensorflow GPU versions are no longer incompatible with systems where no GPU is present they commonly come with a slightly slower performance on CPUs